 The legality of automated profiling and data mining is doubtful under Swiss data protection law, as such practices inherently involve the use of personal data for a range of purposes, some of which may not have been disclosed when the personal data was collected.
 Hence, such practices may constitute an unlawful breach of privacy because of an infringement of the principles of transparency, purpose limitation and proportionality unless justified by law, an overriding public or private interest or consent.

-19 Classified compilation (SR) 784.10, last amended as of 1 March 2018.
+Classified compilation (SR) 784.10, last amended on 1 July 2021.

 Cloud computing